- Freshman Applicants

 CU Boulder participates in the Advanced Placement program of the College Board.
-General college credit is granted for scores of 3 or higher on most AP exams, but credit for specific CU Boulder courses usually requires a score of 4 or in a few cases a score of 5.
-Official scores must be sent to the admissions office directly from the College Board for both first-year students and transfer students.
+General college credit that is applicably only to the General Education requirements is granted for scores of 3 or higher on most AP exams, but credit for specific CU Boulder courses that would be applicable to a major or a minor usually requires a score of 4 or in a few cases a score of 5.
+Official scores must be sent to the Admissions Office directly from the College Board for both first-year students and transfer students.
 See Undergraduate Admission for more info and the Advanced Placement Table for specific equivalencies.

-In addition, CU Boulder grants specific course credit for International Baccalaureate examinations at the higher level with a score of 4 or better and general college credit for examinations at the standard level with a score of 4.
+In addition, CU Boulder grants specific course credit, which would be applicable to a major or a minor, for International Baccalaureate examinations at the higher level with a score of 4 or better and general college credit, which is applicably only to the General Education requirements, for examinations at the standard level with a score of 4.
 For specific equivalencies see the International Baccalaureate (IB) Credit Table.